Skip to content

 2.2.2 Approve, reject, or request additional information regarding the proposed change.

-See also SOP for Batch Record Documentation in Ointment Formulation
+See also SOP for Batch Production Record (BPR) Preparation in Ointment Formulation

 Implementing the Approved Change: